Sweat Equity Agreement: Understanding Startup Equity

 Summary

-Offering sweat equity can be an essential tool in the success of a start-up, but it should be done with caution and always in tandem with a clear and binding sweat equity agreement
+Offering sweat equity can be an essential tool in the success of a start-up, but it should be done with caution and always in tandem with a clear and binding sweat equity agreement.

-Overall, shares should not be given upfront.
+Overall, shares should not be given up front.
 Instead, employees should be offered options with a vesting schedule that includes clear and measurable vesting conditions.
 KPIs and milestones are important tools when setting up vesting options.
 Finally, a comprehensive and flexible termination and buyback mechanism is non-negotiable to protect your company.

 The team at UX Law is well-versed in customising sweat equity agreements for start-ups.
 If you need advice, reach out for a consultation.